Benito Juárez Municipality, Zacatecas: Geography

+History

 The municipality was formed in 1962 when it was separated from Teúl de González Ortega.
 It was originally inhabited by the Caxcan people.
 During the 18th century, Spanish settlers started to settle the area.
 Florencia was a staunch Catholic town during the Cristero rebellion in the 1920s and '30s.

-This forced many of the families to flee into caves and mountains to escape violence when national forces showed up.
+Economy

 The primary economic activity is cattle ranching.
 The municipality has experienced a drain of population as a result of emigration to bigger cities and abroad to the United States.

+Culture

-The town celebrates its patron saints' day on December 8 in honor of the Immaculate Conception of the Virgin Mary. another important holiday is in August to celebrate its emigrant community abroad.
+The town celebrates its patron saint's day on December 8 in honor of the Immaculate Conception of the Virgin Mary. another important holiday is in August to celebrate its emigrant community abroad.

 Some typical dishes include: pipian, a type of mole made with pumpkin seeds; gorditas de horno, a type of bread made of corn flour and milk curd.
 The typical wedding dish is birria with rice and beans.
 Tequila is the most popular as the town is close to the agave cultivation area.

+Population

 In 2010, the municipality had a total of 4,854 inhabitants, of which 2,406 lived in the municipal seat.